 - Assess and report.

-“The programs and systems for use of the HITRUST CSF and CSF tools in connection with data protection assurance assessments according to the standards set forth by HITRUST.”
+“The programs and systems for use of the HITRUST framework and tools in connection with data protection assurance assessments according to the standards set forth by HITRUST.”

 Covered entities are individuals, organizations, and companies required to comply with privacy and security regulations protecting sensitive information.
 These include: